Rational Ehrhart Theory: Period Collapse

-with period $2$.
-As the codenominator $r$ of $\Pol_6$ is $1$, the rational Ehrhart series equals the classical Ehrhart series, which we compute as

-In this case neither the rational Ehrhart quasipolynomial nor the integral Ehrhart quasipolynomial exhibit period collapse. \end{example}
+We do not know any examples of polytopes with period collapse in their rational Ehrhart quasipolynomials but not in their integral Ehrhart quasipolynomials.
 The question about possible period collapse of an Ehrhart quasipolynomial is only one of many one can ask for a given rational polytope.
-To mention just one further example, there are many interesting questions and conjectures on when the $\hstar$-polynomial is unimodal.
+For example, there are many interesting questions and conjectures on when the $\hstar$-polynomial is unimodal.
 One can, naturally, extend any such question to rational Ehrhart series.
+Finally, our results generalize to polynomial-weight counting functions of rational polytopes (see, e.g.,~\cite{baldoniberlinekoeppevergnerealdilation}), where $\rationalehr(\Pol; \lambda)$ gets replaced by $ \sum_{ \bx \in \lambda \Pol \cap \ZZ^d } p(\bx) $ for a fixed polynomial $p(\bx) \in \CC[x_1, \dots, x_d]$.